pgdogdev/docs/docs/features/sharding/manual-routing.md

 This statement must be executed inside a transaction to make sure PgDog routes only that one transaction to the specified shard.

-### Shard numbering scheme
+!!! note
     PgDog shards are numbered from 0 to _N - 1_, where _N_ is the total number of shards.
 For example, in a 3-shard system, shard `0` is the first shard while shard `2` is the third shard.

 ### Sharding key